 Directory and file name for file to store all information input in File Setup and Data Setup tabs.
 Open to select a different .psa file, Save or Save As to save current settings, or Restore to reset all settings to match last saved version.
-As a default, .psa file is stored in same directory as SBEDataProc.exe (default c:/Program Files/Sea-Bird/SBEDataProcessing-Win32).
-PostProcSuite.ini, located in Windows directory, contains location and file name of last saved .psa file and options settings for each module.
 See note above.